VincentQQu/NVS-SQA/README.md

 ### New: you can now install it via pip!

-Please redirect to the [develop repo](https://github.com/VincentQQu/nvs_sqa) for details.
+Please redirect to the [developer repo](https://github.com/VincentQQu/nvs_sqa) for details.

 #### Installation